csrter555/CyberSecurity-EthicalHacking-In-Python/README.md

 ***All Information Has Moved To https://csrter555.org/.
 Check it out!
-Coded in Python and HTML for a dynamic user experience.***
+Coded in Python, HTML, JavaScript, and PHP for a dynamic user experience.***